 How old are you?

 This is always the first question I get asked when people find out I’m a published author.
-I’m currently twenty one.
+I’m currently twenty two.

 How old were you when you wrote Living a Nightmare?

 This question follows on nicely from the last one (which is normally how these conversations go).
-I was thirteen when I wrote most of Living a Nightmare.
-I wrote the first couple of chapters while I was still twelve and I finished writing about two months after my fourteenth birthday.
-It was published when I was fifteen.
+I was thirteen when I wrote most of Living a Nightmare and it was published when I was fifteen.

 How many books have you written?

 I have three published books but I am currently writing my seventh book.

 What are your books about?

 The dreaded question!
 I hate explaining to anybody what my books are about.
 In my words the plots always sound rubbish, so I’d recommend you read the blurbs which are located on the ‘Books’ page or take a look at the sneak peaks.